actipc336/chryslergps/docs/index.rst

-How to Update Chrysler GPS Navigation Update: Everything You Need to Know
+How to Update Chrysler GPS Navigation?
+A Complete Guide
 ==============================================================

 .. toctree::